 The book of Psalms, like all the other books of the Old Testament, is a testimony about the Lord Jesus Christ (Jn 5:39).
 The Lord Jesus puts it this way: “All things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled” (Lk 24:44).
 The explanation of Psalms is found in the New Testament.
 There we see that the psalms are not only applied to the Lord Jesus, but are also and especially fulfilled in Him.
 They were given with that prophetic purpose.
 We see this, for example, in some quotes from Psalms that are fulfilled in Christ on the cross (Jn 19:24,28; Psa 22:18,15).
 It says with these quotes that is was “to fulfill the Scripture” which shows that the Lord Jesus Himself is speaking in the psalms.
 The Man Jesus Christ experienced the feelings described in Psalms perfectly and at their deepest.

-Directly connected to this, we find in this book prophetically the condition and experiences of the Jewish believing remnant in the end times.
+Directly connected to this, we find in this book prophetically the condition and experiences of the Jewish believing remnant in the end time.
 The Messiah has a special connection with them.
-The remnant experiences the way God works with them toward His designated goal.
+The remnant gains its experiences in the way God goes with them toward the goal He has determined.
 As a result, they encounter all kinds of diverse circumstances in which faith is tested and refined.
 This is not only true of the faithful believers of the Old Testament, but also for New Testament believers.
 The result is one grand praise of God by all that has breath, as described in the last psalm (Psa 150:1-6).

 This book stands at the center of the Bible, forming its heart, as it were.
 In this book we hear, so to speak, the beating of the heart of believers who walk with God in this world.
 The words of the psalms have echoed and vibrated in the hearts of countless believers throughout the years.
 They have been of support to believers in the greatest need.
 They express the feelings of their hearts.
 For example, Psalm 23, which is probably the best known psalm, is for many a much-loved chapter in the Bible.